Avanidhar Subrahmanyam

-Avanidhar Subrahmanyam is a professor and named chair at the University of California Los Angeles.
-He is an expert in stock market activity and behavioral finance, and has published a number of papers on financial markets.
+Avanidhar Subrahmanyam (born September 16, 1962) is the Goldyne and Irwin Hearsh Distinguished Professor of Finance at the Anderson Graduate School of Management, University of California at Los Angeles (UCLA).
+He is known for his research in stock market activity and behavioral finance, and has published a number of papers on financial markets.

 Education

 Subrahmanyam studied at the University of California, Los Angeles in the late 1980s.
-He graduated with a Ph.D. in finance in 1990.
+He graduated with a Ph.D. from the University of California, Los Angeles in June 1990.